Eschatologue/CM_wiki/docs/gameplay/phb/action.md

 **Cost:** **:rsc-a: Action**{ .rsc }

-When you take the **Dash** action, you gain extra movement for the current turn.
-The increase equals your speed, after applying any modifiers.
-With a speed of 30 feet, for example, you can move up to 60 feet on your turn if you dash.
+When you take the **:rsc-a: Dash**{ .rsc } action, you gain extra movement for the current turn.
+The increase equals your **:rsc-speed: Speed**{ .rsc }, after applying any modifiers.
+With a speed of 30 feet, for example, you can move up to 60 feet on your turn if you Dash.

-Any increase or decrease to your speed changes this additional movement by the same amount.
-If your speed of 30 feet is reduced to 15 feet, for instance, you can move up to 30 feet this turn if you dash.
+Any increase or decrease to your **:rsc-speed: Speed** changes this additional movement by the same amount.
+If your **:rsc-speed: Speed** of 30 feet is reduced to 15 feet, for instance, you can move up to 30 feet this turn if you Dash.

 ---